 The Whimsical Extravaganza of Colours

-I had seen a few random pictures of the colourful houses on the streets and was eager to find that particular street.
+I had seen a few random pictures of the colorful houses on the streets and was eager to find that particular street.
 The moment I entered the Vohrwad area, I was awestruck to see the striking architecture in every lane I entered.
-The lanes looked like a train of colour boxes.
-The Vohrwad houses appear as if they have just dived into the colour palettes of a painter.
+The lanes looked like a train of color boxes.
+The Vohrwad houses appear as if they have just dived into the color palettes of a painter.

-The colours are not so bright as that of the Portuguese houses of Goa but mild and soothing that is pleasing to eyes.
+The colors are not so bright as that of the Portuguese houses of Goa but mild and soothing that is pleasing to eyes.

 While the vibrant houses looked stunning, most of them were locked and abandoned with broken windows and dilapidated condition.